 So, you’re loving writing your own blog but you’re looking to try something new and expand further out into the world?
 Well, there’s actually a lot of opportunities to do just that, so I thought I’d share with you what I’ve been able to find.
 Finding the courage to share your mental health story is an important way to participate in the fight to stop stigma.

 There are lots of sites that publish guest posts related to mental health; some are looking for your personal stories, while others are open to writing focused on various mental health topics.
-There are blogs on WordPress where you can do this, but here I’m going to focus on sites outside of WordPress.
+There are blogs on WordPress where you can do this (including the MH@H community features section, but the focus here is on sites outside of WordPress.

 My impression is that you don’t have to be an experienced blogger or have lots of followers to get a guest post published; what matters is writing something that will resonate with people.
 Because really, that’s why sharing your mental health story matters.